Frederick Douglass: Edward Covey

 In 1833, Thomas Auld took Douglass back from Hugh ("[a]s a means of punishing Hugh," Douglass later wrote).
 Thomas sent Douglass to work for Edward Covey, a poor farmer who had a reputation as a "slave-breaker".
 He whipped Douglass so frequently that his wounds had little time to heal.
 Douglass later said the frequent whippings broke his body, soul, and spirit.
 The 16-year-old Douglass finally rebelled against the beatings, however, and fought back.
 After Douglass won a physical confrontation, Covey never tried to beat him again.

 Recounting his beatings at Covey's farm in Narrative of the Life of Frederick Douglass, an American Slave, Douglass described himself as "a man transformed into a brute!"
-Still, Douglass came to see his physical fight with Covey as life-transforming, and introduced the story in his autobiography as such: "You have seen how a man was made a slave; you shall see how a slave was made a man."
+Still, Douglass came to see his physical fight with Covey as life-transforming, and he introduced the story in his autobiography as such: "You have seen how a man was made a slave; you shall see how a slave was made a man."